UCL/rsd-engineeringcourse/session10/08performance.md

 ### Performance computing

 Profiling allows us to spot and address performance issues with our code.
-The session on performance programming showed:
+The session on performance programming explored:

-* how the NumPy library can be used to carry out faster array-wise operations
+* faster, array-wise operations using NumPy
-* looked at the implications of data type on performance
+* implications of data type on performance
-* introduced the Big O notation
+* the Big O notation
-* demonstrated the speed benefits of Cython
+* speed benefits of Cython

 Returning to the Boids code for our exercise, we sought to reimplement the model with NumPy and Cython to make it run as fast as possible.